-We will need additional funds to complete the OVATURE Phase III clinical trial for phenoxodiol and to progress the clinical trial program for triphendiol and NV-143.
+We will need additional funds to progress the clinical trial program for triphendiol beyond its early stages and to develop new in-licensed compounds from Novogen.
 The actual amount of funds we will need will be determined by a number of factors, some of which are beyond our control.

-The factors which will determine the actual amount of funds that we will need to complete the OVATURE Phase III clinical trial for phenoxodiol and to progress the clinical trial programs for triphendiol and NV-143 may include the following:
+The factors which will determine the actual amount of funds that we will need to progress the clinical trial programs for triphendiol may include the following:

-- · the number of sites included in the trials; - · the length of time required to enroll suitable patients; - the number of patients that participate in the trials and the rate that they are recruited; - · the number of treatment cycles patients complete while they are enrolled in the trials; and - · the efficacy and safety profile of the product.
+- · the number of sites included in the trials; - the length of time required to enroll suitable patients; - the number of patients who participate in the trials and the rate that they are recruited; - · the number of treatment cycles patients complete while they are enrolled in the trials; and - the efficacy and safety profile of the product.